-THE planning and arrangement of the College buildings are the result of close co-operation between the Architects and the Education Authority.
+THE BUILDING OF The planning and arrangement of the College buildings are the result of close co-operation between

 The general scheme, including the internal planning of the College and the Halls of Residence, was evolved by the Director of Education (Mr. James Graham) and the Committee's Architect (Mr. Fred Broadbent).
 Designs for the elevation of the College and Halls of Residence were invited from Leeds architects.